telerik/xaml-docs/controls/radtreeview/features/keyboard-support.md

 {% if site.site_name == 'WPF' %}
 You can also utilize the __IsTextSearchCaseSensitive__ property of RadTreeView in order to determinne if the search is case sensitive.

->tip StartsWithCaseSensitive and ContainsCaseSensitive text search nodes have higher priority than the IsTextSearchCaseSensitive property.
+>tip __StartsWithCaseSensitive and ContainsCaseSensitive__ text search modes have higher priority than the IsTextSearchCaseSensitive property.
 {% endif %}

 #### __[XAML] Example 3: Setting up text search navigation__